 CEEDS is the Center for the Environment, Ecological Design, and Sustainability.
 With sustainable development an increasingly dominant issue of our time, CEEDS exists with one purpose: We facilitate academic and applied experiences for students that help them excel at integrating knowledge across disciplines, in support of environmental decisions and action.

-In the center we work to integrate sustainable practices into Smith’s operations and we connect campus operations with student learning.
+We work to integrate sustainable practices into Smith’s operations and connect campus operations with student learning.
 We also support faculty in their efforts to deepen their understanding of salient environmental issues and to integrate those issues into the curricula.
 We promote institutional innovation and progress toward the college’s commitment to be a model of sustainability.

 Faculty Director, Associate Professor of Engineering

 Curriculum & Research Administrator

 Smith’s long history of recycling speaks to its consistent concern about the environmental impact of its operations.
 Since 1990, Smith has expanded its recycling program to a robust campus-wide system in every student house, public space and office.
 Student efforts started the composting movement on campus in 2005 and it has grown steadily since.
 Dining areas compost both pre-consumer and post-consumer waste, from kitchen scraps, to diners’ plate scrapings.